Skip to content

 A simple, powerful local-first personal finance tool

-Backwater Finance is a simple, powerful application designed for personal finance bookkeeping — recording, cataloging, and reporting on one’s personal financial transactions.
+Backwater Finance is a simple, powerful web application designed for personal finance bookkeeping — recording, cataloging, and reporting on one’s personal financial transactions.

 Use the application